 In fact, an application to the Department of Education (DfE) for adopting overseas children must include written confirmation of the decision from the Agency Decision Maker and any recommendation the agency has made about the country, the number of children, their age range and/or gender.
 And also the likely needs and background of the children.

-Yes, the applicants need to provide all the documents and information to the adoption panel in accordance with regulation 25.
+Indeed, as per Regulation 25, all applicants need to provide the requisite documents and information to the adoption panel.
 Perhaps, the documents may include: